akr/gem-codesearch/README.md

 gem-codesearch sets up a full text code search engine on mirror of rubygems.
 It use rubygems-mirror to mirror rubygems and milkode for search engine.

+300GB of free disk space is required to store the rubygems mirror, unpacked gems and milkode index at 2015-01.
+It will be larger in future.

 ## Usage

 This creates "latest-gem" package in milkode index.